A guide to prepaid cards

 Pros: You can graduate from this account to the Self – Credit Builder Account + Secured Visa® Credit Card, allowing you to work on your credit prior to getting used to carrying a card.
 Self will help you get a small loan to be saved in a CD, which will unlock once you’ve built a credit history and the account term ends.
 There’s also a one-time $9 to $15 account fee, which is low when compared to the cards here.

-Cons: This card has no rewards and a regular APR of 12.03% to 15.98% (variable), so be sure to pay off any balance.
+Cons: This account has no rewards and a regular APR of 12.03% to 15.98% (variable), so be sure to pay off any balance.

 Who should apply?
 Credit newcomers looking to build a history without immediately opening a card account should consider this option.
 It may be unconventional, but it’s a great way to get started on the journey to a good credit score.